 What should you do if you don't get your W-2 by January 31 or it contains information that is wrong?
 Don't worry, this is a common problem.
 Some employers have lousy bookkeeping, or your employer may have gone out of business or been acquired by another firm.
+If you moved, your employer may not have your new address.
 The IRS has a three-step approach you should follow.

 First, you should contact your employer, tell them about the problem, and ask them to issue you a new or corrected W-2.
-Tell them that they should issue the W-2 by February 14 at the latest.
+Tell your employer to send you the W-2 by the end of February at the latest.

-If you do not receive the missing or corrected W-2 form by February 14 from your employer, you may call the IRS at 800-829-1040 and ask for assistance.
-After February 14, the IRS will contact the employer for you and request the missing W-2.
-This often does the trick, since most employers take phone calls from the IRS seriously.
+If you do not receive the missing or corrected W-2 form by the end of February from your employer, you may call the IRS at 800-829-1040 and ask for assistance.
+The IRS will send a letter to your employer for you and request the missing W-2.
+This often does the trick, since most employers take letters from the IRS seriously.

 Before you call the IRS, be prepared to provide the following information:

 If you still don't receive the W-2 you need from your employer, you may prepare a substitute W-2 yourself to file with your tax return.
 To do this, you must complete and file with your return IRS Form 4852, Substitute for Form W-2 or Form 1099-R. The IRS automatically sends you a copy of this form along with a letter containing instructions when you make a phone call as described in Step #2 above.

 To complete Form 4852, you'll need to list your total wages, tips, and other compensation you received from the employer, as well as the amount of taxes it withheld from your pay and sent to the IRS.
 You can use your pay stubs to figure this out.
 This is why it's a good idea to always save your pay stubs.